gladsonsam/freeshow-remote/README.md

-# FreeShow Companion
+# FreeShow Remote

-A mobile companion app for [FreeShow](https://freeshow.app) presentation software, built with React Native and Expo.
+A mobile remote app for [FreeShow](https://freeshow.app) presentation software, built with React Native and Expo.

 ## Features